phoenixframework/phoenix/guides/contexts.md

 14:09:02.273 [info]  == Migrated 20210201185747 in 0.0s
 ```

 Before we jump into the generated code, let's start the server with `mix phx.server` and visit [http://localhost:4000/products](http://localhost:4000/products).
-Let's follow the "New Product" link and click the "Submit" button without providing any input.
+Let's follow the "New Product" link and click the "Save" button without providing any input.
 We should be greeted with the following output:

 ```
 Oops, something went wrong!
 Please check the errors below.